 Academic admission to the university is separate from the School of Music application and audition process.

-- We highly recommend applying by November 1 if you wish to be considered for the Morrill Scholarship Program and Honors and Scholars Programs.
+- Apply by November 1 if you wish to be considered for most university merit scholarships.

 Step 2: Apply to the School of Music

 2. Apply to the School of Music via Acceptd® at the link below.

 - There is a $15 student application fee.
 If you select the virtual audition date of January 22, 2022, there is an additional $30 fee to use the AuditionRoom platform.

 - All applications should be submitted by January 29, or two weeks prior to the chosen audition date, whichever comes first.